Lao People's Armed Forces: History

 According to some journalists, non-governmental organisations (NGOs), humanitarian and human rights organisations, the Lao People's Army has repeatedly engaged in egregious human rights violations and the practice of corruption in Laos.

 The LPAF and its military intelligence play a role in the arrest, imprisonment and torture of foreign prisoners in Vientiane's Phonthong Prison and the communist Lao gulag system where Australians Kerry and Kay Danes were imprisoned and where civic activist Sombath Somphone may be imprisoned following his arrest in December 2012.

-In 2013, attacks by the Lao People's Army against the Hmong people intensified, with soldiers killing four unarmed Hmong school teachers in addition to engaging in other human rights abuses according to the Lao Human Rights Council, the Centre for Public Policy Analysis and others.

 On 17 May 2014, Defence Minister and Deputy Prime Minister Douangchay Phichit was killed in a plane crash, along with other officials.
 The officials were to participate in a ceremony to mark the liberation of the Plain of Jars from the former Royal Lao government forces.
 Their Russian-built Antonov AN 74-300 with 20 people on board crashed in Xiangkhouang Province.

+Organisation

+The LPRP statute states that its political leadership over the military emanates from the LPRP Central Committee's Central Committee for National Defense and Security and is the highest decision-making institution regarding military and security affairs.
+The committee is chaired by the LPRP General Secretary, making the officeholder the commander-in-chief of the Armed Forces.

+Branches

+The LPAF has three known service branches: